Public Interest Disclosures

 - to ensure that disclosures by public officials are properly investigated and dealt with.

-See the Department of Health’s Public Interest Disclosure Procedures.
+See Health’s Public Interest Disclosure Procedures.

-What is a Public Interest Disclosure (PID)
+What is an internal Public Interest Disclosure (PID)

-A PID is a disclosure:
+An internal PID is a disclosure:

 - by a current or former public official